 After enrolling and attending one or more classes, students changing enrollment to/from one school to another school shall be considered a transferring student.
-Upon completion and filing with AIA of Form 520, student shall be eligible to participate provided there is a corresponding change of domicile of parent(s) or guardian(s).
+A student should refer to the Athletic Director for clarification and information about Article 15 of the AIA Constitution and Bylaws.